World Cup play-off semi-finals: Wins for North Macedonia, Portugal, Sweden, Wales

 Portugal 3-1 Turkey

 Portugal survived a late scare to make it through to the Path C play-off final.
-Otávio put them ahead from a rebound after a Bernardo Silva shot struck the post, and the Porto man then hung up a cross for Diogo Jota to head in just before the break.
-Though Burak Yılmaz pulled one back, the Turkey captain then missed from the spot to allow Matheus Nunes to steady lingering nerves deep into added time.
+Otávio put them ahead from a rebound after a Bernardo Silva shot had struck the post, and the Porto man then hung up a cross for Diogo Jota to head in just before the break.
+Though Burak Yılmaz pulled one back, the Turkey captain missed from the spot late on to allow Matheus Nunes to steady lingering nerves deep in added time.

-Key stat: Portugal remain a bogey team for Turkey; they have lost all six of their competitive games against them, conceding 14 goals and scoring just twice.Get the European Qualifiers app!
+Key stat: Portugal remain a bogey team for Turkey; they have lost all six of their competitive games against the Seleção, conceding 14 goals and scoring just twice.Get the European Qualifiers app!